rdmorganiser/rdmo-catalog/rdmorganiser/questions/readme-SMP.md

 A software management plan (SMP) can help significantly with design, implementation and long-term availability of a software project.
 The essential advantage of an SMP filled out in advance is the explicit handling of the emerging research software with documented information.
 At the same time, it also makes it clearer which topics have not yet been solved or covered.

 This RDMO catalogue was developed by the [Max Planck Digital Library, MaxIT](https://www.mpdl.mpg.de/) Collections division.
 The first version (2022) was developed by Yves Vincent Grossmann, including a FAIR4RS view by Jan Matthiesen.
-The second version (2026) was developed within the DFG project [MAUS (MAschinelle Unterstützung von Software-Management-Plänen)](https://gepris.dfg.de/gepris/projekt/543616919), including 4 views (`view-smp-citation.xml`, `view-smp-codemeta.xml`, `view-smp-readme.xml`, `view-smp-report.xml`).
+The currrent version (2026) was developed within the DFG project [MAUS (MAschinelle Unterstützung von Software-Management-Plänen)](https://gepris.dfg.de/gepris/projekt/543616919), including 4 views (`view-smp-citation.xml`, `view-smp-codemeta.xml`, `view-smp-readme.xml`, `view-smp-report.xml`).

 It has been included in the collection of the RDMO core catalogs.
 The catalogue is available under the CC0 waiver (https://creativecommons.org/share-your-work/public-domain/cc0/), so that it can be freely (re)used.
 Changes and adaptations by the RDMO community are of course welcome and can easily be made via GitHub.